plausible/website/terms.md

 We reserve the right to suspend or terminate your account and refuse any and all current or future use of the service for any reason at any time.
 Such termination of the service will result in the deactivation or deletion of your account or your access to your account and site stats.
 Plausible Analytics reserves the right to refuse service to anyone for any reason at any time.
 We have this clause because statistically speaking, out of the thousands of sites on our service, there is at least one doing something nefarious.
 There are some things we staunchly stand against and this clause is how we exercise that stance.

-## Modifications to the Service and Prices
+## Modifications to the service and prices

 We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, any part of the service with or without notice.

 Sometimes we change the pricing structure for our products.
 When we do that, we tend to exempt existing customers from those changes.
 However, we may choose to change the prices for existing customers.
 If we do so, we will give at least 30 days notice and will notify you via the email address on record.
-We may also post a notice about changes on our blog or the affected Services themselves.
+We may also post a notice about changes on our blog or the affected services themselves.

 Plausible Analytics shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the service.

-## Content Ownership, Copyright and Trademark
+## Content ownership, copyright and trademark

 You are solely responsible for any content and other material that you submit, publish, transmit, email, or display on, through, or with the service.

 We claim no intellectual property rights over the material you provide to the service.
-All site data uploaded remains yours.
+All site data remains yours.

 You may provide us with feedback, suggestions, and ideas about the service.
 You agree that we own all rights to use and incorporate the feedback you provide in any way, including in future enhancements and modifications to the service, without payment or attribution to you.

 The look and feel of the service is copyright© to Plausible Analytics.
 All rights reserved.
-You may not duplicate, copy, or reuse any portion of the HTML, CSS, JavaScript, or visual design elements without express written permission from the Company.
+You may not duplicate, copy, or reuse any portion of the HTML, CSS, JavaScript, or visual design elements without express written permission from Plausible Analytics.

 “Plausible Analytics”, the Plausible Analytics logo and any other product or service name or slogan displayed on the service are trademarks of the company and may not be copied, imitated or used, in whole or in part, without the prior written permission of the company or the applicable trademark holder.